The appearance of the coronavirus puts Spanish companies in check

 All actions must be aimed at preserving the primary objectives of any entity in this situation: safeguard the health of peoplewho work in the company, preserve continuity of its activities, services and products.

-Can be expected that companies with a culture in risk assessment and treatment, crisis management and business continuitywill be better prepared for these types of scenarios and, therefore, have been able to react more quickly and effectively than entities that do not have these management tools.
+Companies with a culture in risk assessment and treatment, crisis management and business continuity can be expectedwill be better prepared for these types of scenarios and, therefore, have been able to react more quickly and effectively than entities that do not have these management tools.

 Then, we will talk about different measures that are being taken by Spanish companies, although the application of these actions largely depends on activities and available resources of each entity:

 Based on recommendations of the Ministry of Health, these measures are intended to limit transmission vectors within the organization.
-Specifically, the need to clean hands frequently during the workday is being communicated internally, avoid touching the eyes, nose and mouth directly with hands as much as possible; When coughing or sneezing, cover mouth and nosewith a disposable tissue or, failing that, with the inside of your elbow, maintain a minimum distance of 1.5 meters between colleagues and avoid physical contact. avoid physical contact.
+Specifically, the need to wipe your hands frequently during the working day, avoid as much as possible touching your eyes, nose, and mouth directly with hands; when coughing or sneezing, cover mouth and nose with a tissue or, failing that, with the inside of the elbow, maintain a minimum distance of 1.5 meters between peers and avoid physical contact.

 With regard to initiatives related to objects and installation, a good practice will be to avoid sharing office supplies between people.
 In activities where it is necessary to share tools and work tools, whenever possible, gloves should be used during their manipulation and the working instruments should be disinfected before and after each use.